vijay2249/BoringNotes/Azure/Azure-Fundamentals/Architecture-Services/compute-and-network-services.md

 If you simply created multiple VMs with same purpose, you manually have to configure them with same configs and have to monitor them etc.

 Instead, with virtual machine scale sets, Azure automates most of the manual work.
 Scale sets allow you to centrally manage, configure, and upgrade a large number of VMs in minutes.

 The number of VM instances can automatically increase or decrease in response to demand.

 ### Virtual Machine availability sets
-VM availabilty sets are another tool to help you build a more resilitent, highly available environment.
+VM availabilty sets are another tool to help you build a more resilitent, highly available environment.<br>
 Availability sets are designed to ensure that VMs stagger updates and have varied power and network connectivity, preventing you from losing all your VMs with a single network or power failure

 Availability sets do this by grouping VMs in two ways:
 1. Update Domain
-    VMs can be rebooted at the same time.
+    - VMs can be rebooted at the same time.
 This allows you to apply updates while knowing that only one update domain grouping will be offline at a time.
 2. Fault Domain
-    The fault domain groups your VMs by common power source and network switch.
+    - The fault domain groups your VMs by common power source and network switch.
 By default, an availability set will split your VMs across up to three fault domains.
 This helps protect aganist a physical power or networking failure by having VMs in different fault domains.

 ### VM Resources